DiffSight

 The craft of reading code is dying.

-Every day, more code is written by machines.
-And reviewed by no one.
-Pull requests pile up.
+More code is written by machines every day.
+Reviewed by no one.
+PRs pile up.
 Diffs scroll past.
-We click Approve because we trust the model.
+We click Approvebecause we trust the model.
 Or because we've stopped trying.

-DiffSight is built for the engineers who still believe code review is a discipline.
+DiffSight is for engineers who still believe code review is a discipline.
 Not a chore.
 Not a formality.
 A craft.

 AI-assisted, not AI-replaced.

 You write with AI.
 You ship with AI.
 Fine.
-But somebody still has to look.
-That somebody is you.
-We just make it bearable.
+Someone still has to look.
+That someone is you.
+We make it bearable.
 Fast, dense, keyboard-driven, local.

 What it is

-Drop in your Anthropic or OpenAI API key, or hook up your existing Claude Code or Codex subscription.
+Drop in your Anthropic or OpenAI key.
+Or wire up your Claude Code or Codex CLI.
 Your prompts go from your machine to your provider.
-No DiffSight gateway, no relay, no aggregation.
+No DiffSight gateway.
+No relay.
+No aggregation.

-Target a single file and ask DiffSight to read every change line by line, walk the call graph, and surface what matters: behavior shifts, security risks, missing tests, places where the diff and the rest of the codebase no longer agree.
+Target a file.
+DiffSight walks every change line by line, follows the call graph through the local index, and reports back: behavior shifts, security risks, missing tests, places the diff stops making sense.

 Flagship · Track-based review